networkoctopus/LinuxBook-Air/README.md

 ## To do

 - Add an option to the Setup app to disable all power tunings
-- Add a temporary Thunderbolt enable/disable control, potentially through GNOME's system status menu in the top bar
+- Investigate adding a temporary Thunderbolt enable/disable control, potentially through GNOME's system status menu in the top bar.

 ## Disclaimer